Filing a Mesothelioma Claim in New York

 New York Asbestos Laws and Regulations

-New York has enacted a number of laws and regulations to promote safe handling and removal of materials containing asbestos.
-The New York State Asbestos Law, known as Industrial Code Rule 56, protects the public from exposure to asbestos.
+New York has enacted state laws and regulations to promote the safe handling and removal of asbestos-containing materials.
+The New York State Asbestos Law, known as Industrial Code Rule 56, protects the public from asbestos exposure.

-Additionally, New York City has its own set of asbestos laws known as the NYC Asbestos Control Program.
-Other laws involving asbestos are found in the New York Compilation of the Rules and Regulations (NYCRR).
+Additionally, New York City has its own asbestos laws known as the NYC Asbestos Control Program.
+Other asbestos laws appear in the New York Compilation of the Rules and Regulations.
+The Department of Labor’s Asbestos Control Bureau enforces asbestos laws, inspects asbestos projects, responds to complaints and shuts down work if violations are found.

 • New York State Asbestos Law (Industrial Code Rule 56): Describes proper procedures for handling and disposing of asbestos materials.
-It also requires all work which disturbs asbestos materials be done by licensed asbestos abatement professionals.
+It also requires all work that disturbs asbestos materials to be done by licensed asbestos abatement professionals.

 • 10 NYCRR Part 73: Regulations for training asbestos abatement workers and those providing safety training.